Devotio Moderna

+The movement believed mainly in austerity for Christians at every level, from clergy to layman, and many followers frowned upon such things as church-led celebrations of certain events.

 Origins

+1300s

-The origins of the movement likely stem from the Congregation of Windesheim, though it has so far proved elusive to locate the precise origin of the movement.
-Broadly, it may be seen to rise out of widespread dissatisfaction with the Church (both in terms of the structure of the church and the personal lives of the clergy) in 14th-century Europe.
+The origins of the movement likely stem from the Congregation of Windesheim, but it has so far proved elusive to locate its precise origin.
+Broadly, it may be seen to rise out of widespread dissatisfaction with the Church, both in terms of the structure of the church and the personal lives of the clergy, in 14th-century Europe.
 Geert Groote (1340–1384) was among many in being highly dissatisfied with the state of the Church and what he perceived as the gradual loss of monastic traditions and the lack of moral values among the clergy.
 He sought to rediscover certain pious practices.

 Devotio Moderna began as a lay movement; around 1374, Groote turned his parental house in Deventer into a hostel for poor women who wished to serve God.
-Though similar to beguine houses, this hostel, and later communities of what came to be called the "Sisters of the Common Life", were freer in structure than the beguines and kept no private property.
+Though similar to Beguine houses, the hostel, and later communities of what came to be called the "Sisters of the Common Life", were freer in structure than the beguines and kept no private property.
 The women who lived in these houses remained, also, under the jurisdiction of city authorities and parish priests.
 Their way of life therefore sat somewhere between ordinary Christian existence 'in the world', and the formation of an ecclesiastically recognised religious order.

 From this point, several different loose forms of community emerged.
 On the one hand, various types of life for the female Devout were formed.
 Especially from the 1390s under the leadership of John Brinckerinck, one of Grote's early converts, the Sisters of the Common Life spread across the Netherlands and into Germany (with eventually about 25 houses in the former and about 60 houses in the latter).
 There were also many homes (mostly small and needy) inspired by the movement that were never formally attached to the Sisters of the Common Life, and may eventually have become Third Order Franciscans or Augustinian nuns.